Table of contents

 It is essential to monitor its progress, evaluate its effectiveness, and make necessary adjustments to optimize your results.

-If the channels you’ve been experimenting with provide promising results compared to your historical data, continue to focus on those.
+- If the channels you’ve been experimenting with provide promising results compared to your historical data, continue to double down on those.

 Regularly refine your sales workflow based on the insights gathered from data analysis and feedback.